Leslie Winston: Career

-Winston effectively retired as an actress in 1993, partly because of a broken elbow which incapacitated her for a year but mainly because she started a family and wished to devote her time to raising her two daughters.
+Winston effectively retired as an actress a decade later in 1993, partly because of a broken elbow which incapacitated her for a year but mainly because she started her own family and wished to devote her time to raising her two daughters.
 Her husband is Bob Yannetti, an assistant TV director.
-She turned to the less demanding role of looping and has worked on shows like Ally McBeal and Boston Legal.
+She turned to the less demanding role of dubbing and looping and has worked on shows like Ally McBeal (1997-2002 on Fox) and Boston Legal (2004-2008 on ABC-TV).
 Her husband worked as director on some episodes of the latter.